bptlab/gryphon/_includes/Howto.md

     Your browser does not support HTML video.
 </video>

-Similar to start conditions, you can also define data attribute values that should be saved from events.
+Similar to case start triggers, you can also define data attribute values that should be saved from events.
 To this end, you have to add outgoing data objects to the event.
 In the fragment sidebar, you can then add JSONPath expressions for the data attributes.